The Tramways of

 The Ferrocarril Mexicano reached Puebla in 1869 via Apizaco, 42 km north, where passengers connected with the Mexico City - Veracruz main line.
 The Ferrocarril Interoceánico later built another route to Mexico City via Cuautla, which was even more circuitous.
 Because of the rugged terrain there has never been a direct railroad line between Puebla and Mexico City.

-The city's first horsecars ran on steam railroads that had not yet acquired their locomotives: along the first 4 km of the Ferrocarril Interoceánico in September 1880, and along the entire 39 km route of the Ferrocarril de Puebla a San Martín Texmelucán in September 1892 [see map].
+The city's first horsecars ran on steam railroads that had not yet acquired their locomotives: along the first 4 km of the Ferrocarril Interoceánico in September 1880 – the line was extended to Cholula in 1881 – and along the entire 39 km route of the Ferrocarril de Puebla a San Martín Texmelucán in September 1892 [see map].
 Horsepower on the Interoceánico eventually extended 84 km!
 The Ferrocarril Urbano de Puebla opened the city's first urban horsecar line in May 1881 and by the end of that decade had 20 km of 1435 mm gauge track [postcard, col. AM]:

 In 1906 both the FUP and the FIP were absorbed by the new Canadian-owned Compañía de Tranvías, Luz y Fuerza de Puebla (Puebla Tramway, Light & Power Company).
 CTLyFP joined the Anglo-Mexican Electric group in 1907 and planned to electrify its Puebla lines, but not much progress was made.
 CTLyFP car 133, below, was typical of its rolling stock for the next two decades [col. AM]: